Time Off/Leave

 Requesting Family Medical Leave

 Employees are expected to provide as much advance notice of the need for leave as is possible to allow for planning of coverage in the work area.
 Notice of at least 30 days is preferred when the need is foreseeable.
-Application for family medical leave requires the completion of Request for Family Medical Leave with the proper authorizations.
+To apply for Family Medical Leave please contact the Leave Specialist for WPI.
 Employees must provide sufficient information for the employer to determine if the leave will qualify for FMLA protection.

 In addition, certification from a qualified health care provider will be required for approval of a leave to care for an injured or seriously ill family member.
 Please contact the Leave Specialist for copies of the U.S. Department of Labor's Form for Certification of Physician or Practitioner.
 Such certification should be provided prior to the beginning of the leave (or in as timely a manner as possible) and should include: the date on which the illness or condition began; the estimated duration of the condition; a statement that the illness or condition warrants the participation of the employee to provide care, and in the case of intermittent leave, the dates and duration of treatments to be given.